DeveloperCielo/API-3.0/source/english.md

 HTTP Status 200
 ```

-See the Attachmen [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.
+See the Annex [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.

 ## Modifying Recurrence Payment data

-To change the Recurrence payment data, simply make a Put as the example.
+To change the payment data of the Recurrence, just do a Put as the example.

 <aside class="notice"><strong>Warning:</strong> This change affects all data in the Payment node.
-So in order to keep the previous data, you must inform the fields that will not change with the same values that were already saved.</aside>
+So to keep the previous data you must inform the fields that will not change with the same values that were already saved.</aside>

 ### Request